Federal pandemic funds for First Nations woefully inadequate

-The Chairpersons for the 10 United Nations human rights treaty bodies urged countries to ensure that human rights are respected in their pandemic measures, including taking special measures to protect the rights to life and health of Indigenous peoples.
+The chairpersons for the 10 United Nations human rights treaty bodies urged countries to ensure that human rights are respected in their pandemic measures, including taking special measures to protect the rights to life and health of Indigenous peoples.
 We are not even close to a human rights response for First Nations in Canada.

 The federal response should have included measures to address the ongoing genocide against Indigenous women and girls; the disproportionate number of Indigenous peoples in prisons; the high numbers of First Nations children in foster care and group homes; and the large number of homeless Indigenous peoples.
 All of these factors present higher risks of infection and death and should have been included in the federal pandemic aid package.
 Yet, the federal aid package was a stunning disappointment.

 On March 26, 2020 Minister of Indigenous Services Marc Miller announced that the federal government will set aside $215 million for the 634 First Nations in Canada -- a woefully inadequate amount.
-Shortly after the federal announcement, Assembly of First Nations (AFN) National Chief Perry Bellegarde appeared pleased with the announcement and thanked Miller, boasting that this funding was due to the AFN’s advocacy.
-However, AFN Regional Chief for Manitoba Kevin Hart stated that the federal aide was clearly "inadequate" and would be barely enough to cover the needs of the 96 remote First Nations, let alone 634 First Nations.
+Shortly after the federal announcement, Assembly of First Nations (AFN) National Chief Perry Bellegarde appeared pleased with the announcement and thanked Miller, boasting that this funding was due to the AFN's advocacy.
+However, AFN Regional Chief for Manitoba Kevin Hart stated that the federal aid was clearly "inadequate" and would be barely enough to cover the needs of the 96 remote First Nations, let alone 634 First Nations.

 By way of comparison, on the same day Miller made his announcement, the United States Senate voted unanimously to pass a bill that will give $8 billion directly to the 573 federally recognized Native American and Alaskan Native tribal governments to respond to the COVID-19 pandemic.
-An additional $2 billion dollars will be set aside for federal programs and services for tribal nations.
+An additional $2 billion will be set aside for federal programs and services for tribal nations.
 Not only do the U.S. amounts include funding for emergency health measures, but includes amounts for food, education and housing.
 The House of Representatives passed the stimulus package Friday, March 27.
 There is a striking difference between the American and Canadian responses to the impact of the pandemic on First Nation and tribal governments.

-That is not to say that the American response is adequate or what was requested by Tribal leaders and advocates.
+That is not to say that the American response is adequate or what was requested by tribal leaders and advocates.
 Representative Deb Haaland had originally requested a relief package twice the amount agreed to in the bill (although she announced she would vote for the stimulus package on March 27).
-Similarly, the National Congress of American Indians Vice-President Aaron Payment explained that the government’s $8 billion dollar pandemic funding for tribes was not nearly enough to address the needs in communities that have been under-served for years.
+Similarly, the National Congress of American Indians' vice-president Aaron Payment explained that the government’s $8-billion pandemic funding for tribes was not nearly enough to address the needs in communities that have been underserved for years.
 The U.S. reports that there are 5 million Native Americans, but not all of them are tribal citizens.
-Assuming they were, this would mean that on a per capita basis, U.S. aid equates to roughly US$2000 per person.
+Assuming they were, this would mean that on a per capita basis, U.S. aid equates to roughly US$2,000 per person.
 As of 2016, there are only 977,230 First Nations peoples in Canada.
 On a per capita basis, that is $220 per person in emergency funding -- not even enough for one week's groceries, let alone a COVID-19 test and protective equipment.

 Admittedly, these are not exact calculations, nor do they represent how the funds will actually be distributed.
 However, it does show a significant gap between the responses of the two countries.
 Miller also indicated that part of the funding formula that will be used to distribute funds to First Nations includes population numbers.
 There is also a core difference in how both countries arrived at their numbers.
 In the U.S., tribal leaders and native representatives have been advocating hard and working with officials to develop a proper plan.
 In Canada, First Nations leaders have, for the most part, been left out of critical federal pandemic finance planning.
 For weeks now, First Nations have experienced ongoing delays by federal officials who have been largely unable to answer questions about when these funds will be distributed to First Nations and what bureaucratic mechanisms to use to flow the funds.

-Niigaan Sinclair, an Anishinabe professor and columnist for the Winnipeg Free Press also criticized the federal government's aid package, explaining that one hospital grade ventilator alone costs $25,000 and that one medevac flight from a northern First Nation to a southern hospital costs $15,000.
+Niigaan Sinclair, an Anishinabe professor and columnist for the Winnipeg Free Press also criticized the federal government's aid package, explaining that one hospital-grade ventilator alone costs $25,000 and that one medevac flight from a northern First Nation to a southern hospital costs $15,000.
 This places Indigenous elders at significant risk and he argues the federal government ought to do more.

 Similarly, no funding has been specifically identified and communicated to First Nations to address the ongoing genocide against Indigenous women and girls.
 Their risks are elevated when one considers their higher levels of abuse, violence and exploitation; as well as specific threats like homelessness and infection risks associated with street-living and crowded shelters; and their over-incarceration in crowded and unsanitary prisons.
 We know that the child welfare system was already in crisis and grossly underfunded prior to the pandemic, yet we've heard very little about specific pandemic responses for Indigenous children in care -- most of whom are First Nations children.